chris-prenissl/chris-prenissl.github.io/_tabs/about.md

 ---

 ## About this Blog
-This blog is about Mobile Development, especially Android Development.
-It will cover everything from setting up environments to personal developer experiences.
+If you feel excitement when you think about what Mobile Development and the possibilities at provides, you are at the right spot.

 ## About me

 👋 Hello, I'm Chris:)

-My goal is to make exceptional mobile Apps and help with Development.
+My goal is to make exceptional mobile Apps and help with everything related to Development.

 #### Experience
-- Android Developer at Bertrandt
+- Android Developer at Bertrandt (current position)
 - Android Development Internship at Continental
 - Unity Developer at Celrage
 - Hygiene Companion Android App as Bachelor Thesis for University Clinic of Regensburg